Ireland Residential Real Estate Market Analysis

 Tenure Security.
 Security of tenure is effective for four years; during the first six months, the landlord can terminate the leasing contract without specifying grounds but once a tenancy has lasted six months, the landlord can only terminate the tenancy for the next 3 1/2 years citing just causes.

-However, these growth numbers have downside risks.
-First, tax inversions only artificially inflate the size of Ireland’s economy.
 When a corporation’s headquarters become resident in Ireland, all of its profits (including profits generated abroad) are counted as part of the country’s gross national income - which dramatically increases the country’s economic growth without corresponding increases in employment.
 Also, this increases Ireland’s contribution to the EU budget, which is based on the size of a member’s economy.
-The growth figures are also misleading and will create confusion about the real condition of the Irish economy, and increase people’s skepticism with regards to the reliability of economic figures.
+The also create confusion about the real condition of the Irish economy, and increase people’s skepticism with regards to the reliability of economic figures.

 Nobel Prize award-winning economist Paul Krugman described a similar phenomenon as “Leprechaun economics”.